harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 The psychological mechanism here is devastating.
 When you believe you're going to fail anyway, your brain starts to protect you from disappointment by reducing effort.
 Why try your hardest when it won't be good enough?
 This creates a vicious cycle: reduced effort leads to poorer results, which confirms your belief that you're not good enough, which further reduces effort.

 I lived this cycle.
 I became unreliable.
 I stopped caring as much.
 Not because I was inherently a bad engineer, but because the constant negative feedback had eroded my motivation to the point where self-sabotage felt like self-preservation.

+Let me be specific about what this looked like: I started taking longer on tasks that should have been straightforward.
+I procrastinated on challenging work because I was paralysed by the fear of getting it wrong.
+I stopped suggesting ideas in meetings because I assumed they'd be shot down anyway.
+I wrote defensive code, focusing more on covering my tracks than on elegant solutions.
+I became the engineer I feared I was.

 The tragic irony is that impostor syndrome is supposed to be about feeling like a fraud despite being competent.
 But if left unchecked in a toxic environment, it can actually make you less competent, turning the fear into reality.
+You start with the feeling of being an impostor, but through this vicious cycle, you can actually become one.
+Not because you lack the fundamental ability, but because the environment has systematically destroyed your capacity to access and demonstrate that ability.

+This is why toxic environments are so dangerous.
+They don't just make you feel bad; they can actually alter your behaviour in ways that confirm the negative beliefs you've developed.
+And then, when you're eventually let go or quit, you leave believing that the problem was you all along.
+You have "evidence" that you weren't good enough, not recognising that the evidence was manufactured by the environment itself.

 Recognising this pattern is crucial.
 If you notice your performance declining in lockstep with your confidence, you're likely in this cycle.
+If you find yourself avoiding challenges you would have once embraced, procrastinating more, or feeling a sense of learned helplessness, these are warning signs.
 The solution isn't to try harder in the same environment; it's to break the cycle by changing something fundamental about your situation.
+Sometimes that's therapy, sometimes it's a new team, sometimes it's a new job entirely.
+But staying in the same toxic environment and expecting different results is futile.

 ### 4. Experience and Knowledge Gaps Are Different Things